jpgoldberg/toy-crypto-math/_sources/modules/wycheproof/index.rst.txt

 Obtaining the Wycheproof data
 ++++++++++++++++++++++++++++++

-This module does not include the Wychoproof data itself;
+This module does not include the Wycheproof data itself;
 the user needs to have a copy available to them on their own device.
 The data is available from the `Wycheproof repository`_.